webqit/quantum-js/README.md

 }
 ```

-**└ Example 6:** Below is a repeat of the example above; this time showing how we could take advantage of the Observer API's **batching** feature to batch updates and be even more performant.
+**--> Example 6:** Below is a repeat of the example above; this time showing how we could take advantage of the Observer API's **batching** feature to batch updates and be even more performant:

 ```js
 class Url {